Ayankhannn/Sales-Trends-Dashboard/README.md

 # Sales-Trends-Data-Analysis(Interactive Dashboard Creation using Ms Excel)
 ## Project objective
-A new e-commerce brand wants to get launched before that specializing who are their biggest competitors and what are they best in.
+A new e-commerce brand wants to get launched before that specializing the categories which they can enter in with what best price to attract the consumer the most.
 ## Questions (kpis)
 - QUICK STATISTICS.
 - EDA(exploratory data analysis WITH CF(conditional formatting)